 Sand eel Flies

-This is a size 2 34007 Mustad, but other similar hooks work just fine.
-The Gamakatsu SL 11-3H is a very good example.
-I wrapped the the shank with white Danville Flat wax nylon and tied in 1/8″ black bean-chain eyes.
-Step 2 involves bringing the thread to the rear of the bend.
+This is a size 2 34007 Mustad and will produce roughly a 2″ fly.
+Other similar hooks work just fine.
+The Gamakatsu SL 11-3H is one I like very much.
+I wrapped the the shank with white Danville Flat wax nylon and tied in 1/8″ black bean-chain eye.
+Step Two involves bringing the thread to the rear of the bend.
 Then tying in a piece of copper wire. (either copper colored wire or in this case sea-foam green.)
 Then tie in a piece of Bill’s Bodi Braid.
 Four inches will do.

-Now you’re ready for the bottom wing.
+Step Three Now you’re ready for the bottom wing.
 You can use either white bucktail or in my case white Steve Farrar Blend.
+Craft Fur or Polar Fibre are other good options.
 Tie the wing down immediately behind the bead- chain eye.